 Homer does not give any account of symptoms of the disease that killed the Achaeans

 but states that the mules and dogs died before the men.

-According to scientists, the likely disease in the Iliad is equine encephalomyelitis which at the present time kills equines 7 to 14 days before symptoms appear in man.
+According to scientists, the likely disease in the Iliad is equine encephalomyelitis, which at the present time kills equines seven to fourteen days before symptoms appear in man.

 Peloponnesian War and the pandemic of Athens

-An excellent account of the pandemic that killed most Athenians is given by Thucydides in his book Histories, an historical account of the Peloponnesian War (431-404 BC), the longest ancient Greek war.
+An excellent account of the pandemic that killed most Athenians is given by Thucydides in his book Histories, a historical account of the Peloponnesian War (431-404 BC), the longest ancient Greek war.